 Truck carrying 50,000 pounds of flour overturns, causing multi-car pileup on I-10 eastbound near Essen

-BATON ROUGE — An semi-truck carrying 50,000 pounds of flour overturned on Interstate 10 eastbound near the Essen Lane exit, causing multiple lanes to be closed Monday morning.
+BATON ROUGE — A semi-truck carrying 50,000 pounds of flour overturned on Interstate 10 eastbound near the Essen Lane exit, causing multiple lanes to be closed Monday morning.

 The semi-truck overturned around 10 a.m. and caused several other vehicles to crash as a result.
 The truck's cargo of flour spilled onto the interstate, which had to be cleared before the interstate can re-open completely.
-As of 12:45 p.m., all lanes and the I-12 exit were re-opened.
+As of 12:45 p.m., all lanes were re-opened.

 Traffic was congested as far back as the Mississippi River Bridge on I-10 eastbound.
 Congestion on I-12 west also reached Airline Highway.